aj-in/Starbucks-Revenue-Distribution/README.md

  <br>
  <ol>

-   <li> Robusta has 15% lower average sales than Arabica and Excelsa.
+   <li> Coffee Type Robusta has 15% lower average sales than Coffee Types Arabica and Excelsa.
 Study and replicate formulation strategies (roast levels, flavor additives) used in Arabica and Excelsa for Robusta.
 Use blind tastings to reduce perception bias against Robusta.  </li>

  <br>
  <li> Capitalize on Sep-Dec Tourist Spike Launch seasonal bundles: "Tourist Favorites", "Winter Warmer Packs".
 Collaborate with travel agencies, airports, and hotels (major sites of Tourist activities/presence) for bundle promotions.</li>